iam-veeramalla/aws-devops-zero-to-hero/day-20/README.md

 # Introduction to AWS ECR (Elastic Container Registry)

-Welcome, beginners to DevOps and the Cloud, to this comprehensive guide on AWS Elastic Container Registry (ECR).
-In this article, we'll delve into the fundamental concepts of ECR and provide you with a step-by-step practical guide on how to use it effectively.
+In this video, we will deep dive into the fundamental concepts of ECR and provide you with a step-by-step practical guide on how to use it effectively.
 So, let's get started!

 ## Table of Contents
 1. What is AWS ECR?